There is a reason why standard Future,

 f.cancel()

-Again, f is cancelled if it didn't yet complete, and depending of the timing computations could either be both executed, or only comp_1
+Again, f is cancelled if it didn't yet complete, and depending of the timing computations could either be both executed, or only comp_1 or none of them.

-with already started futuresval f1 = CancellableFuture { ... }
+flatMap with already started futuresval f1 = CancellableFuture { ... }

 val f2 = CancellableFuture { ... }